Where do you get your milk?

 Is your ice cream gluten-free?

+According to the FDA, wheat, barley and rye contain gluten.
 Currently, Umpqua Dairy does not use a stabilizer with a wheat base; however we are unable to absolutely guarantee that our products are 100% gluten-free.
-We use wheat, rye, barely, corn and oat additives in some of our ice cream formulas.
+We do use inclusions that contain wheat in some of our ice cream formulas.
+All ingredients containing allergens (including gluten) are stored in a separate area from the rest of our ingredients, and all allergen containing flavors are made at the end of the day, after which everything is completely cleaned before production begins the next day.
 While we earn high marks for our sanitation, clean up and GMP work, there still could be trace amounts of gluten found in our ice creams, because we do use those products in our facility.
-Flavors like Vanilla, Chocolate and French Vanilla do not directly contain gluten.
-While the obvious flavors such as Cookie Dough, Lemon Crème Pie, and Pumpkin Pie a la Mode do contain wheat in the dough/pie pieces.
-We are are held to strict regulations by the Oregon Department of Agriculture and the Federal Department of Agriculture.
-So, we are required to accurately list all additives and their derivatives in our product ingredient statements.
-Bottom line is that you have to read the ingredient statements for each flavor.
-If wheat, rye, barely, corn or oat is listed then it has some form of gluten in the ice cream.
-If the label does not list any of those additives, then it does not contain a gluten product.
-You would be hard pressed to find an ice cream plant that can say with a 100% guarantee that they are 100% gluten-free.
-However, depending on the severity of ones gluten intolerance, trace amounts may not have any affect on your condition.
+Flavors like Vanilla, Chocolate and French Vanilla do not directly contain gluten, while the obvious flavors such as Cookies N Cream and Pumpkin Pie a la Mode do contain wheat in the cookie or pie pieces.
+The Oregon Department of Agriculture and the Federal Department of Agriculture have strict regulations. which require us to accurately list all additives and their derivatives in our product ingredient statements.
+Any flavor with a gluten containing inclusion will have it listed in the bold Contains statement on the nutritional panel.
+It is important that you read the ingredient statements for each flavor.
+If wheat is listed then it has some form of gluten in the ice cream.
+If the label does not list wheat, barley or rye, then it does not contain a gluten product.
+It would be very difficult for any ice cream plant to say with a 100% guarantee that they are 100% gluten-free.
+However, depending on the severity of one’s gluten intolerance, trace amounts may not have any effect on your condition.
 Please consult your personal physician for advice.

 Why did you switch to a white jug?